Thomas Massie KY-04

 Gun rights

-Massie has introduced and supported legislation that eliminates certain gun control measures and expands American citizens’ gun rights.
+Massie has introduced and supported legislation that eliminates certain gun control measures and safeguarding American citizens’ inalienable gun rights.
 For example, during the 2019–2020 session, Massie introduced H.R.
-2071, the “Second Amendment Protection Act”, which would lift the federal prohibition on medical marijuana patients from owning or possessing firearms.[133]
+2071, the “Second Amendment Protection Act”, which would lift the federal prohibition on medical marijuana patients from owning or possessing firearms.[132]
 In 2022, he introduced H.R.
-7415, the “Safe Students Act”, which would repeal the Gun-Free School Zones Act of 1990 (GFSZA), effectively repealing the federal ban on guns in school zones and allowing state and local governments and school boards to set their own firearms policies.[134][135]
+7415, the “Safe Students Act”, which would repeal the Gun-Free School Zones Act of 1990 (GFSZA), effectively repealing the federal ban on guns in school zones and allowing state and local governments and school boards to set their own firearms policies.[133][134]
 Massie said: “Gun-free zones are ineffective and make our schools less safe.
 Since 1950, 98 percent of mass public shootings have occurred in places where citizens are banned from having guns.”
-He added, “Banks, churches, sports stadiums, and many of my colleagues in Congress are protected with firearms, yet children inside the classroom are too frequently left vulnerable.”[135]
+He added, “Banks, churches, sports stadiums, and many of my colleagues in Congress are protected with firearms, yet children inside the classroom are too frequently left vulnerable.”[134]

 Massie has also criticized President Joe Biden‘s plans to regulate privately made firearms by reclassifying gun kits as firearms under the Gun Control Act and requiring manufacturers to be licensed and inscribe serial numbers on gun kits.[135]
 Massie tweeted, “The Constitution does not authorize the federal government to prevent you from making your own firearm.
 This a fact that has been recognized for 200+ years.
 Also, Article 1, Section 1 (literally the first operative sentence in the Constitution) says Congress makes law, not POTUS!”[136]